-Allow us to review your tax position.
-The highest tax rebate we have secured so far in 2024/25 is over £4K.
+Allow us to review your tax position for free.
+The highest tax rebate we have secured so far in 2024/25 was over £4,000.

 After our initial telephone conversation, if we believe we can recover more tax than our fee, we will send you out a letter of engagement, and an information-gathering questionnaire to allow us to prepare a draft tax return.